sannorozco/amstelvar-avar2/README.md

   <dt>compare-1.pdf</dt>
   <dd>Screen grabs of comparison of Amstelvar 1.0 (avar) vs. Amstelvar2 (avar2) ASCII Prototype, at the same designspace locations.</dd>
   <dt>avar2-original.html</dt>
-  <dd>Interactive HTML page for comparison between the ASCII Alpha avar2 font (parametric axes) and the original Amstelvar1 font (blended axes).
+  <dd>Interactive HTML page for comparison between AmstelvarA2 avar2 (parametric axes) and Amstelvar 1.0 (blended axes).<br/>
     Useful when defining and checking parametric locations of blended extrema against their avar2 blends.</dd>
   <dt>avar2-var1.html</dt>
-  <dd>Interactive HTML page for comparison between avar2 and avar1 versions of the ASCII Alpha font.
+  <dd>Interactive HTML page for comparison between avar2 and avar1 versions of AmstelvarA2.<br/>
     Useful as a reference when testing the avar2 implementation.</dd>
   <dt>avar2-test.py</dt>
-  <dd>Interactive DrawBot script for testing the avar2 variable font using the native macOS text engine.
+  <dd>Interactive DrawBot script for testing the avar2 variable font using the native macOS text engine.<br/>
     Produces a PDF document.</dd>
   <dt>avar2-test-parameters.py</dt>
-  <dd>An attempt to create a visualization of parametric values for changes in blended axes. ⚠️ <em>Not working because point indexes in the variable font are different from point indexes in the source UFOs. <strong>(double check!)</strong></em></dd>
+  <dd>An attempt to create a visualization of parametric values for changes in blended axes.<br/>
+    ⚠️ <em>Not working because point indexes in the variable font are different from point indexes in the source UFOs. <strong>(double check!)</strong></em></dd>
 </dl>

 Sources
 -------

-The Sources folder contains two subfolders with separate files for Roman and Italic sources, and project-level files which are used by both styles.
+This folder contains two subfolders with separate files for Roman and Italic, and project-level files which are used by both styles.

 ```
 Sources
+├── Italic/
+├── Roman/
 ├── AmstelvarA2.roboFontSets
-├── AmstelvarA2.glyphConstruction
-├── Roman/
-└── Italic/
+└── AmstelvarA2.glyphConstruction
 ```

 <dl>